ohmmolina/fuddy/README.md

 Fuddy it's a web app where you can make, rate and share your recepies.

 ## Actual State of Fuddy
 Fuddy it's just starting so you need to wait a little more for now.
+But if you can't wait, here is a [link](https://fuddy.netlify.app/) where you can see how Fuddy is going.